The next time you’re standing around in a bar after class, try something a little different: order a Löwenbräu.

 Preparing For a Position as a Trademark and Copyright Paralegal

 The National Federation of Paralegal Associations offers an advanced specialty certification on intellectual property that can be useful to paralegals hoping to go into trademark and copyright law.
-Other certifications available include patent or trademark certificates offered by IPLegalED or other for-profit companies.
-There is no universally accepted certificate for IP work, however.
+Other certifications available include the intellectual property advanced certifications via NALS, the association for legal professionals, and a trademark-specific certification from NALA, the National Association of Legal Assistants.

 Trademark paralegals might also become familiar with the World Intellectual Property Organization’s (WIPO) Madrid system, which offers one way of registering an international trademark in a number of different jurisdictions simultaneously.